PART I: UNDER THE WING

-"Hey, whatever it costs to get him back in action, I'd be happy to cover the expense," said Brenda.
+"Hey, whatever it costs to get him back in action, I'd be happy to cover the expense," said Edith.

 A chuckle from Tavon.
 "Wow.
 Guess I'm super lucky to have met someone who could throw around a couple thousand giln like it was nothing."

 "Well, it wasn't nothing.
-That's basically everything I have in my guild account," Edith admitted.
+I was basically offering my entire guild account," Edith admitted.